HireDale/daleydose/guide-program-installation.md

 # **DALEY DOSE INSTALLATION GUIDE**
 ---
 1. **Download the Daley Dose installer.**
-   - Go to the Daley Chronicles official website and download the Daley Dose installation file.
+   Go to the Daley Dose official website and download the Daley Dose installation file.
-   - The Daley Chronicles website requires a corporate account with an active subscription to enable the application download functionality.
-Contact your company’s tech support for more information.

-2. **Open the installer.**
+2. **Open the DaleyDose.exe installer.**
-   - Locate the downloaded file and double‑click to start installation.
+   Locate the downloaded file and double‑click to start installation.
-   - The downloaded file appears in your **Downloads** folder by default under the file name **DaleyDose.exe**.

 3. **Follow the installation prompts.**
-   - The installation wizard guides you through the setup process.
+   The installation wizard guides you through the setup process.

 4. Select **Continue**.